crazybob/bake/README.md

 all from the same package configuration.

 Bake implements incremental builds correctly.
-Recompiling classes based on file timestamps doesn't work when constants and superclasses change.
+Recompiling classes based on file timestamps doesn't work when constants, interfaces and superclasses change.
 Bake uses [jmake](http://kenai.com/projects/jmake) to ensure incremental builds never break.
 You perform clean builds far less often (hopefully never) because your deliverables don't get out of sync.

 Bake is fast and reliable.
-It uses [One-Jar](http://one-jar.sourceforge.net/) to speed up fat jar creation.
 If you kill Bake during a build, it leaves your filesystem in a good state.
 Bake avoids repeating unnecessary work.

 Bake is simple and convenient.
 Bake generates executables that embed your jar